sparanoid/space-lover/README.txt

 == Changelog ==

+= 1.0.12 =
+* Compatibility check for 4.4, nothing new, just bump version to tell everyone this plugin still works.

 = 1.0.11 =
 * Compatibility check for 4.3, nothing new, just bump version to tell everyone this plugin still works.